circlefin/w3s-entity-secret-sample-code/README.md

 # Entity Secret Generation and Encryption

-The Entity Secret is a 32-byte private key designed to secure your developer-controlled wallets.
-It acts as your secret password, your personalized cryptographic stamp, known only to you.
+The Entity Secret is a base64-encoded ciphertext of the 32-byte entity secret, encrypted using RSA-OAEP with SHA-256 as the hash function and MGF1 with SHA-256 as the mask generation function.

 ## Getting Started